eformat/blog.eformat.me/src/jbake/content/2022/11/pulsar-flink.md

 <script src="https://gist.github.com/eformat/156cabbd95543e22f4faf90f9529a192.js"></script>

-Lastly, it needs to be put to a sink.
+Lastly, it needs to be sent to a sink.
 Again, i started by using a simple print sink:

 <script src="https://gist.github.com/eformat/783e1d4a37bc33e91393416109a92b67.js"></script>